-- a) Tentative identification of an analyte occurs when a peak from a sample extract falls within the daily retention time window.
-Confirmation is necessary for all results greater than the DL and when the composition of samples is not well characterized.
-Confirmation techniques include further analysis using a second column with dissimilar stationary phase, GC/MS (full scan or SIM) or HPLC/MS (if concentration permits), GC or HPLC with two different types of detectors, or by other recognized confirmation techniques.
+a) Tentative identification of an analyte occurs when a peak from a sample extract falls within the daily retention time window.
+Confirmation is necessary when the composition of samples is not well characterized.
+Confirmation techniques include further analysis using a second column with dissimilar stationary phase, GC/MS (full scan or SIM) or

+- HPLC/MS (if concentration permits), GC or HPLC with two different types of detectors, or by other recognized confirmation techniques.
 HPLC UV-Diode Array detectors are not considered confirmation for a UV detector. - b) When reporting data for methods that require analyte confirmation using a secondary column or detector, project-specific reporting requirements shall be followed.
 If project-specific requirements have not been specified, follow the reporting requirements in the method.
 If the method does not include reporting requirements, then report the results from the primary column or detector, unless there is a scientifically valid and documented reason for not doing so and is concurred with by the client. - c) The DoD/DOE specific client shall be notified of any results that are unconfirmed (e.g., confirmation was not performed or confirmation was obscured by interference).
-Unconfirmed results shall also be identified in the test report, using appropriate data qualifier flags, and explained in the Case Narrative.
+Unconfirmed results shall also be identified in the test report, using appropriate data qualifier flags, and explained in the case narrative.
 Analyte presence is indicated only if both original and confirmation signals are positive or if confirmation signal cannot be discerned from interference.

-The following shall be implemented in lieu of TNI section 1.7.4.1 a):
+The following shall be implemented in lieu of TNI 1.7.4.1 a):

-- a) the Method Blank shall be considered to be contaminated if: - i) the concentration of any target analyte (chemical of concern) in the blank exceeds 1/2 the LOQ or is greater than 1/10th the amount measured in any associated sample, or 1/10th the regulatory limit, whichever is greater;

-- ii) the concentration of any common laboratory contaminant in the blank exceeds the LOQ: - b) if a Method Blank is contaminated as described above, then the laboratory shall reprocess affected samples in a subsequent preparation batch.
+- a) The method blank shall be considered to be contaminated if: - i) The concentration of any target analyte (chemical of concern) in the blank exceeds 1/2 the LOQ and is greater than 1/10th the amount measured in any associated sample, or 1/0th the regulatory limit, whichever is greater; - ii) The concentration of any common laboratory contaminant in the blank exceeds the LOQ: - iii) If a method blank is contaminated as described above, then the laboratory shall reprocess affected samples in a subsequent preparation batch, except when sample results are below the LOD.
 If insufficient sample volume remains for reprocessing, the results shall be reported with appropriate data qualifiers.

-The following shall be implemented in addition to TNI section 1.7.4.2 b):
+The following shall be implemented in addition to TNI 1.7.4.2 b):

-- c) Sporadic Marginal Exceedances are not allowed for target analytes (chemicals of concern as identified by a project) without project-specific approval. - d) DoD/DOE considers the same analyte exceeding the LCS control limit two (2) out of three (3) consecutive LCS to be indicative of non-random behavior, which requires corrective action and reanalysis of the LCS.
+- Sporadic Marginal Exceedances are not allowed for target analytes (chemicals of concern as identified by a project) without project-specific approval. - d) DoD/DOE considers the same analyte exceeding the LCS control limit two (2) out of three (3) consecutive LCS to be indicative of non-random behavior, which requires corrective action and reanalysis of the LCS.